St. Catherines Island: History

 There was a Guale settlement on St. Catherines Island by 1576, and it was established as the northernmost permanent Spanish outpost on the Atlantic Coast in 1587.
 Spanish colonies were planted as far north as Chesapeake Bay, but none lasted more than a year or two.
 During the 17th century, the mission of Santa Catalina de Guale, located on the island from 1602 to 1680, was the center of the Guale missionary province of Spanish Florida.
 When English raiders from Charles Town, Carolina, attacked the mission in 1680, Captain Francisco de Fuentes rallied his Spanish soldiers and Guale musketeers to defend the mission, but they were overwhelmed by the English.

 Mary Musgrove, or Coosaponakeesa, daughter of a Muscogee woman and an Indian trader of English descent, obtained a grant for St. Catherines Island from the Spanish crown in 1759.
 In 1766 the island was leased by Button Gwinnett, a signer of the Declaration of Independence.
 It was run as a plantation for nearly a century, until the Civil War ended.
 During the Civil War, the island was granted to the Freedmen's Bureau by Sherman's Special Field Orders No. 15.
 On the island, the agent Tunis Campbell, dubbed "the most feared man in Georgia", established a government with schools.
 He also established a militia that worked to keep white people off the island.
 In the autumn of 1865, after the United States Congress repealed Sherman's Orders, African-American Union soldiers were sent to evict Campbell from his island, as he would not fire upon other blacks.
+Subsequently, Jacob Waldburg, following his pardon issued by President Andrew Johnson on 29 August 1865, reclaimed the island and plantation he owned prior to the civil war.

 The 1893 Sea Islands Hurricane caused catastrophic destruction, sweeping seawater across the entire island.
 Only one person who remained on it during the storm survived, and all buildings were destroyed.
 In 1943, Edward John Noble bought the island, and used it to raise Angus cattle.
 In 1968, ten years after his death, the island was transferred to the Edward J. Noble Foundation.
 The island is now owned by the St. Catherines Island Foundation, and its interior is preserved for charitable, scientific, literary, and educational purposes.
 The foundation aims to promote conservation of natural resources, the survival of endangered species, and the preservation of historic sites, and to expand human knowledge in the fields of ecology, botany, zoology, natural history, archaeology, and other scientific and educational disciplines.
 Six ring-tailed lemurs were introduced on the island in 1985 as part of a captive breeding program by the New York Zoological Society (before it became the Wildlife Conservation Society); now there are dozens of this endangered species living there.
 They are habituated to humans and roam freely.
 St. Catherines Island was declared a National Historic Landmark and automatically placed on the National Register of Historic Places in 1969.